Non-Trivial Steenrod Squares on Prime, Hyperbolic and Satellite Knots: The Base-point action and Reduced Khovanov Homology

-Now, any ribbon concordance can be decomposed into births (0-handles) and saddle moves (1-handle attachments).
-So, to show that the maps induced on Khovanov homology by ribbon concordances and upside-down ribbon concordances respect the $X$ action, it suffices to verify the following.
+Now, any cobordism can be decomposed into births (0-handles) and saddle moves (1-handle attachments) and deaths (2-handles).
+So, to show that the maps induced on Khovanov homology by cobordisms respect the $X$ action, it suffices to verify the following.

-\begin{enumerate} \item Births and deaths respect the module structure with respect to a base-point not on the circle dying or being born. \item The isomorphisms of Khovanov homology associated to Reidemeister moves respect the module structure. \item The maps associated with saddles respect the module structure
+\begin{enumerate} \item Births and deaths respect the module structure with respect to a base-point not on the circle dying or being born. \item The isomorphisms of Khovanov homology associated to Reidemeister moves respect the module structure. \item The maps associated with saddles respect the module structure.

 \end{enumerate}

 Item $1$ is clear from the definition of the $X$ action, provided we chose a base-point on the original knot diagram, away from where the births and deaths occur.\\

 Item $2$ follows from Proposition $2.2$ of Hedden-Ni \cite{MR3190305}.
 Evidently, the homotopy equivalences induced from Reidemeister moves commute with the $X$ action if the Reidemeister moves does not involve a strand moving across a base-point.
 Therefore it suffices to show that moving a strand across the base-point does not change the action of $X$ on homology.
 This follows by writing down an explicit chain homotopy between the different base-point actions associated with choosing two marked points, on the same component, on opposite sides of a crossing.
 These homotopy equivalences appear in \cite[Lemma 2.3]{MR3190305}. \\